ulodciv/cluster_deployer/README.md

 # TODO

 - Issues:
+    - RA should report a non replicating slave as down, somehow.
+This can possibly be done with replication slots and inspecting the ouptut of

+            SELECT * FROM pg_replication_slots

 	- RA should block slave instances that fail to stream from Master, at least with timeline fork issues, eg:

             LOG:  fetching timeline history file for timeline 3 from primary server
             FATAL:  could not start WAL streaming: ERROR:  requested starting point 0/9000000 on timeline 2 is not in this server's history
             DETAIL:  This server's history forked from timeline 2 at 0/80001A8.

 	- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down

 - Make deployer work on Linux (shouldn't require too much work)